sparvu/builder/README.md

 # Kronometrix Builder

 Responsible to build all Kronometrix software, from data recording, transport and analytics modules.
-This is an autonomous software designed to build and integrate all Kronometrix software modules.
-Can work on various platform, from Linux and FreeBSD to MacOS.
+Built, as an independent, autonomous software system, the builder is designed to maintain entire Kronometrix software stack: detect and keep up to date each software library used, compile and test the software and build the final software packages.

 ## Usage